How to become a social media manager after BDS

 - Engaging with the audience through comments and messages

-- Analysing performance and improving results
+- Tracking performance and improving results

 Source: coursera(2)